 Opportunities for West II is also awarding funding made available by the European Just Transition Fund (JTF), specifically in the regions IJmond and Rijnmond, the aim of which is to accelerate the energy transition in European industrial regions.
 The first call is expected to be published in December 2022, with an expected second and third round in 2023 and 2024, respectively.
 Both new and existing industrial chains are eligible.
 The total budget for the upcoming year comprises € 31.1 million, with a maximum of € 2 million per project and a funding rate comprising 50% of eligible costs.

 Also some money is still available from the previous programme: Opportunities for West II.
 At the moment, several small vouchers (varying from € 5000 – € 50,000) are available for SMEs.
 The Incentive Scheme for Biobased Industries provides an impulse for SMEs or mid-caps that have a knowledge question for knowledge partners DSM , TU Delft, and CE Delft pertaining to the techno-economic bottlenecks of a biobased business case (deadline 30 June 2023).
-Whilst, the Incentive Scheme Smart Industry is intended for SMEs in the manufacturing (maintenance) industry who want to gain insight into the possible digitisation applications in the manufacturing process or to develop such applications (deadline 31 December 2022).
+Whilst, the Incentive Scheme Smart Industry is intended for SMEs in the manufacturing (maintenance) industry who want to gain insight into the possible digitisation applications in the manufacturing process or to develop such applications (closed).

 Last year, Opportunities for West II launched a few calls pertaining especially to REACT-EU.
 These have already been awarded, and at the moment no extra budget is available.
 However, it is possible that the programme will be given a new financial incentive over the coming year.
 We will keep you updated via our website and social media channels.